colomemaria/epiAneufinder/README.md

 library(devtools)
 install_github("colomemaria/epiAneufinder")
 ```
-The user should also download the blacklisted regions of the hg38 and update accordingly the parameter in the wrapper script.
+The user should also download the blacklisted regions of the hg38 genome and update accordingly the parameter in the wrapper script.
 By default, the genome version to be used is the hg38.
-If there is another genome, it should be installed by the user, along with the corresponding blacklisted regions.
+If there is another genome/species that needs to be used, it should be installed by the user, along with the corresponding blacklisted regions.

 ### Executing program

-We provide a wrapper script to be used.
+We provide a wrapper script to be used (epiAneufinder_wrapper.R).
+The user needs to update the name of the input data folder on the wrapper, and may also change any of the parameters of the algorithm if needed.
-Once the user has updated the parameters that wants to change, the wrapper can be called from console with the following command:
+Once the user has updated the parameters on the wrapper, the wrapper can be called from console with the following command:

 ```
 Rscript epiAneufinder_wrapper.R